ducphan122/spring-food-ordering-system/documentation/Order-container-intergration-test.md

 ## How to run the test?
 - Run with a specific test: go to order-container -> mvn test -Dtest=OrderPaymentSagaTest#testDoublePaymentWithThreads
 - Run with all tests: go to order-container -> mvn test

+# Application-service-test
+This is a test class for `OrderApplicationService` which handles order creation in your food ordering system.
+Here's what it tests:

+1. **Happy Path**: `testCreateOrder()` - Tests successful order creation
+2. **Validation Cases**:
+   - `testCreateOrderWithWrongTotalPrice()` - Ensures orders with mismatched total prices are rejected
+   - `testCreateOrderWithWrongProductPrice()` - Verifies product price validation
+   - `testCreateOrderWithPassiveRestaurant()` - Checks that orders can't be created for inactive restaurants

+Key Points:
+1. Use `@BeforeEach` to set up default happy-path mocks
+2. Override specific mocks in individual test methods for error scenarios
+3. Verify both successful and failed interactions
+4. Mock all external dependencies (repositories, publishers)
+5. Don't mock the actual domain service (`OrderDomainService`) as it contains the business logic

+- Test business logic in isolation
+- Verify correct interaction with external dependencies
+- Test both success and failure scenarios
+- Maintain readable and maintainable tests